phanindrasp/phanindrasp.github.io/index.md

        <img src="pic.jpg">
       </div>
       <div class="text">
-        <h1>I am a PhD candidate at the Department of Engineering Design, IIT Madras, where I apply computational modeling and simulation techniques to diverse disciplines, such as solid and fluid mechanics.[Link to research] ({% link research.md %})
+        <h1>I am a PhD candidate at the Department of Engineering Design, IIT Madras, where I apply computational modeling and simulation techniques to diverse disciplines, such as solid and fluid mechanics.
 </h1>
       </div>
     </div>